mr-eggplant/SAR/README.md

 ## Correspondence

-📬 Please contact Shuaicheng Niu by niushuaicheng [at] gmail.com.
+Please contact Shuaicheng Niu by niushuaicheng [at] gmail.com. 📬

 ## Citation
-If the EATA method or fully test-time adaptation without forgetting are helpful in your research, please consider citing our paper:
+If the SAR method or wild test-time adaptation settings are helpful in your research, please consider citing our paper:
 ```
 @inproceedings{niu2023towards,
   title={Towards Stable Test-Time Adaptation in Dynamic Wild World},